siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

 The SiliconCompiler project is designed to support automated translation from a broad set of high level languages into manufacturable and deployable hardware.
-In this quickstart guide, we will illustrate an example of automated compilation by translating a simple Verilog based design into a as GDSII IC layout database.
+In this quickstart guide, we will illustrate core concepts of the project by translating a simple Verilog based design into a as GDSII IC layout database using the freepdk45 virtual PDK.
+For a list of other open source PDKs supported by the project, seee the :ref:`PDK directory`

 Design
 -------
-As a case study we will use the the simple "heartbeat" design shown below.
+As a case study we will use the simple "heartbeat" design shown below.
 The heartbeat module is a free running counter that creates a single clock cycle pulse ("heartbeat") every time the counter rolls over.
 Copy paste the code into your favorite text editor (vim, emacs, atom, notepad,etc) and save it to disk as